doc4d/docs/docs/ViewPro/customization.md

 To hide the 4D View Pro Ribbon:

-1. Create a `VPDocument` class with a `hideRibbon` function written in Javascript:
+1. Inside your project, create a `VPDocument` class with a `hideRibbon` function written in Javascript:

 ```4d
 Function hideRibbon($hide : Boolean)